Follow Us

 About NIFS

 The National Institute of Funeral Service (NIFS) offers an associate degree in Applied Science in Funeral Service (A.A.S.).
 NIFS will require 64 credit hours of course work, which can be completed by either attending part-time or full-time.
-The A.A.S. is designed to meet the needs of the funeral service industry in Maine and the greater New England area.
-Students attending NIFS will become active participants in the success of private higher education in Maine.
+The A.A.S. is designed to meet the needs of the funeral service industry in Vermont and the greater New England area.
+Students attending NIFS will become active participants in the success of private higher education in Vermont.
 NIFS is especially attentive to the academic goals of all students earning an undergraduate degree.
 Students will have a remarkable experience, NIFS provides a student-centered individualized approach to college learning.
 Community is cultivated within and beyond the student body, engaging a supportive network of the New England communities.
 The school's population will represent a dynamic mosaic.
-We envision students coming from Maine and all over the United States.
+We envision students coming from Vermont and all over the United States.

 In 2020, NIFS began constructing the mission statement that the college would be developed around.
 This document sets forth NIFS's academic mission, vision, values, goals, and initiatives for the next 10 years.
 Highlights of the Academic Mission, Visions, Values, and Goals are to: